Projectplace/api-code-examples/examples/node-js-import-cards-with-excel/readme.md

 it will assume that you have already created one.

 #### 1. Install requirements
-See the `requirements.txt` file for the needed third-party libraries.
+See the `package.json` file for the needed third-party libraries.

 #### 2. Run the script
 ```